www-splitcells-net/net.splitcells.network/README.md

   A set of integrated projects focused on optimization and problem modeling.
 * [net.splitcells.network](http://splitcells.net):
-  This project integrates all repositories and hosting services, that are part of the network.i
+  This project integrates all repositories and hosting services, that are part of the network.
   It also helps to manage the repository for users.
 * Unintegrated projects:
   These projects are not inside this repository and managed more independently.